milvus-io/bootcamp/solutions/question_answering_system/README.md

 ## Try notebook

 In this [notebook](question_answering.ipynb) we will be going over the code required to create a question-answering system.
-This example uses BERT to extract features of questions that are then used with Milvus to build a system that can perform the searches.
+This example uses a modified BERT to extract features of questions that are then used with Milvus to find similar questions and answers.

 ## How to deploy

-Here is the [quick start](QUICK_START.md) for a deployable version of a question-answering system.
+Here is the [quick start](./quick_deploy/QUICK_START.md) for a deployable version of a question-answering system.